Parenting time, formerly called visitation, details the schedule and time that each parent spends with the children.

 - A parent can be fined or sentenced to a jail term for wrongfully denying parenting time.

-- If parents have joint custody, neither parent may move more than 100 miles from the child without court approval.
+- If parents have joint custody, neither parent may move more than 100 miles away from where the child lived at the beginning of the case without court approval.

-- Minor children may not be permanently moved out of state without the court’s permission.
+- Unless parents agree, minor children may not be permanently moved out of state without the court’s permission.